 - I have developed a simple audit to be completed at the beginning of each design (appendix 10) that is demonstrated in action at the beginning of this document.
 This is an on going way to ensure that the designs that I am undertaking within my diploma are reflecting the various criteria which are necessary in order to complete my diploma successfully.
 It should be noted that due to the age of this design which was originally developed in 2012 the activity made use of old diploma criteria.

 - I will revisit my ALP at the beginning of each new design to ensure that it still meets my needs an aspirations within my diploma – if necessary I will make tweaks and adjustments to reflect changes.

-- I will reflect on my ALP within each tutorial – points of interest from my first tutorial are outlined in appendix 11.
+- I will reflect on my ALP within each tutorial.

 In order to tweak my design I read through it in detail.
 I made a note of where there were changes / additions and also of actions that I was putting in place in order to complete my Diploma.

 - The priority areas that I observed in the original design remain but the commuication of my design work to a wider audience through my diploma now also feels important.

 - I will no longer focus on the Holmgren Domains to choose my ten designs – it feels too rigid as a foundation and is not the best way to reflect the range of designs that I would like to include.

 - The ten diploma designs will be different from the original design and I am not going to try and anticipate or plan in advance what they will be.
 Instead I will complete and include as they come along.